 White Indian Runner Drake- Interior Provincial Exhibition 2017 Champion Waterfowl

 Reserve Champion Duck at the Interior Provincial Exhibition in 2016

 Runners vary in lifespan from 4 – 12 years and their eggs take about 28 days to hatch.
+Our flock ranges in age from 1-9 years of age.
 Drakes live longer than ducks, because they do not lay eggs.
-They live longest if given plenty of space to free-range to find some of their own food.
-They are also very good at foraging, and don’t eat as much as the heavy ducks.
-Runner ducks are hardy and easy keepers.
-They are happy with a clean bucket of water and a doghouse to sleep in.
-They love running around the field 365 days a year in all types of weather!
+They live longest if given plenty of space to free range and opportunities to find some of their own food.

 APA Standard Weights: Drake: 1.6 – 2.3 Kg, Duck: 1.4 – 2 Kg.